DIAGNOSIS AND TREATMENT

 Probe for autonomic symptoms

-- Dry mouth, oculobulbar weakness, and impotence are strong indicators of LEMS4
+- Dry mouth and impotence are strong indicators of LEMS4

 Test the patient’s tendon reflexes